 Which is very scary, as that was only half a dozen years ago…yikes!

-Students taking the initiative to identify a problem for a singular business is one thing but to identify an issue in society as a whole and create a professional solution was great to see.
+Students taking the initiative to identify a problem for a single business is one thing but to identify an issue in society as a whole and create a professional solution was great to see.
 For example, one student identified that there isn’t much interest for children to go to the library.
 As much as I am not a child, and I understand as a designer that ‘a picture speaks a thousand words’, I can appreciate how important a library is to education for a lot of people.

-The Application was well branded by the student and the concept not only invited children to go to the library but rewarded them in the process.
+The Application was well branded by the student, and the concept not only invited children to go to the library but rewarded them in the process.
 The app visually matched the target market perfectly with bright colours and an easy to use block interface, all presented professionally and communicated well.

 My only worry about the direction the courses are taking is that they are creating an ‘all-rounder’ rather than a specialist and maybe ‘experts’ in one field may become a thing of the past.
-Overall, I was largely impressed with the work on show at IM17, with a mix of Animation, branding, 3D visualisation and web development to look admire and I hope all the students all go on to do great things.
+Overall, I was mainly impressed with the work on show at IM17, with a mix of Animation, branding, 3D visualisation and web development to look admire and I hope all the students all go on to do great things.